tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 vagrant ssh provisioner
 ```

-The Tinkerbell stack is already running in a set of container through Docker Compose.
+The Tinkerbell stack is already running in a set of containers through Docker Compose.
 Check that all the Tinkerbell services are running.

 ```
+cd /vagrant/compose
+source .env
 docker-compose ps
 ```